Culture Trip Guide to the Best Hotels in Acapulco

 Banyan Tree Cabo Marques

 Banyan Tree Cabo Marques’ location is spectacular.
-The villas are built into the cliff side and therefore offer an abundance of vantage points from which to admire the lovely view of the Pacific, although this is by no means the selling point of this hotel.
+The villas are built into the cliffside and offer an abundance of vantage points from which to admire the lovely view of the Pacific, although this is by no means the main selling point of this hotel.
 There is a distinct fusion of cultures notable in all aspects of this popular Acapulco

-Nuestra Casa-Sai Pet Friendly Hotel and Beach Club
+Nuestra Casa-Sai Pet-Friendly Hotel and Beach Club

 .
 They have pet menus and lots of open, green areas for your furry friend to enjoy.
 For the human companions of the pampered pooches, there’s a pool area, surrounded by swaying palm trees which really help you feel like you’re in paradise.
-This is the ideal option for anyone looking to enjoy the culture of Guerrero with their four legged (or otherwise) friend.
+This is the ideal option for anyone looking to enjoy the culture of Guerrero with their four-legged (or otherwise) friend.

 These recommendations were updated on June 17, 2021 to keep your travel plans fresh.